Marketing & Sales: Their Differences & Why They May Conflict

 Marketing’s attitude tends to be a bit less visceral.
 They tend to see Sales as talented and energetic: essential, but also extremely entitled.
 A Marketer will tell you that salespeople get fixated on whatever worked during their last successful sale and then demand marketing materials that replicate that specific tactic.
 In contrast, Marketing looks to the future, not the present or immediate past.
 Marketers study the company’s prospects in terms of groups or demographics, not as individual customers.
 They watch both the competition and the buying public, and they try to position the company and its products or services where the market will be over the next business cycle rather than where it is right now.

 Marketing will further argue that pricing should be based on what’s best for the company as determined by its long-term business strategy—not just to make product easy to sell.
-And, behind closed doors, you may hear resentment of salespeople’s compensation that’s based on commissions.
+Behind closed doors, you may hear resentment of salespeople’s compensation that’s based on commissions.
 If this creates a significant disparity, Marketing may argue that, since they had a role in creating the sales opportunities, shouldn’t they share in the upside?